fear2225/rem_telegtam_fsystem_bot/README.md

-# Remote access to the file system via telegram
+# Remote access to the file system via Telegram Messager
-## Content table
+## Table of Contents
 1 Description
 2 Supported commands
 3 Installation guide
 4 Config.txt parameters

-## 1 Descripton
+## 1 Description
-A telegram bot script that provides access to the computer's file system within the root directory.
-Remote shutdown of the bot and whitelist is available.
+A Telegram bot script that provides access to the computer's file system within the root directory.
+Also, remote shutdown of the bot and whitelist are available.
 ---

-## 2 Supported command
+## 2 Supported commands
 /start - start and show your user id
 /help - show help
 /root - go to root directory
 /ver - version of bot
 /list - whitelist
-/off - shutdow bot
+/off - shutdown bot

 ## 3 Installation guide
-To get bot token follow https://t.me/botfather
+To get bot token follow the link: https://t.me/botfather
 ### Windows, using cmd
 1. Upgrade pip
 ```